-Edd Ferris, Mike Bird, Zack Sabre, Jr. are three people who were key to your training.
+Edd Ferris, Mike Bird, Zack Sabre Jr. are three people who were key to Mark Andrews training.
 Describe the experience.

 The NWA -UK Hammerlock also gave you a number of experiences.
-What did you walk away with from your time there?
+What did Mark Andrews walk away with his time there?

-Wrestling at times takes itself too serious.
+Wrestling at times takes itself too seriously.
 Describe the neXXXus experience.
 How it came about and could more have been made with it?

 This past June I had the opportunity to speak with Rockstar Spud who couldn’t sing your praises enough.
-How would you describe your matches against one another and what you feel you may have learned from one another?
+How would you describe your matches against one another and what you feel Mark Andrews may have learned from one another?

 Your time in the UK is long and illustrious.
 Describe your entire time there & the farewell tour arranged by ATTACK?

 Wrestling has tremendous crossover appeal to different forms of media.
-Where did the idea to play Pikachu come about & do you think that idea could work in North America?
+Where did the idea to play Pikachu come about & does Mark Andrews think that idea could work in North America?

 Coming to North America lends itself to opportunity.
 What did the TNA British Boot camp opportunity present itself to you & how have you parlayed that moving forward?